HVAC Guides

 When to call for help

-If you keep adjusting the thermostat and still cannot get comfortable, the problem may be mechanical, not behavioral.
+If you keep adjusting the thermostat and still can’t get comfortable, the problem may be mechanical, not behavioral.
 Warning signs include long run times, rising energy bills, hot and cold spots, short cycling, warm air from vents, or indoor humidity that never seems to improve.

 A good HVAC technician should be able to tell you whether the issue is maintenance, repair, insulation, duct leakage, thermostat placement, or equipment sizing.
 That kind of answer saves more money than guesswork.
 Companies like Precision Air see this often in South Texas – the setting gets blamed first, even when the real issue is the system behind it.